Flow Scheduled Transactions Documentation

 Fee calculation includes:

-- Priority multiplier: Higher priorities pay more (High: 10x, Medium: 5x, Low: 2x base rate)
+- Priority multiplier: higher priorities pay more (High: 10x, Medium: 5x, Low: 2x base rate).

-Execution of Transaction Handlers
+Execution of transaction handlers

-When the scheduled time arrives, the Flow blockchain calls the executeTransaction
+When the scheduled time arrives, the Flow blockchain calls the executeTransaction method on your handler resource.

-is emitted with information about the executed transaction.
+If the transaction succeeds, the FlowTransactionScheduler.Executed event is emitted with information about the executed transaction.

-If the scheduled transaction fails at any point during execution, the Executed
+If the scheduled transaction fails at any point during execution, the Executed event is not emitted.

-resource that was returned during scheduling.
-The scheduled transaction manager also makes cancelling scheduled transaction easier.
+To cancel, you need the ScheduledTransaction resource that was returned during scheduling.
+The scheduled transaction manager also makes scheduled transaction cancellation easier.

-Transaction Lifecycle
+Transaction lifecycle

 Scheduled transactions follow a specific lifecycle with corresponding events: